What language is used in Kipina?

 How do you know it is safe?

 It’s made to the highest global safety standards in the world.
 It’s sturdy, durable and child proofed.
-The manufactures are experienced in making nursery furniture.
+The manufactures are experienced in making preschool furniture.

 What will my child be sleeping on?